Skripatch/themable-css-tooltip/README.md

-# themable-css-tooltip
+# themable-css-tooltip - Pure CSS tooltip!
-Fully customizable/themable tooltip written in pure CSS only.
+Fully customizable/themable tooltip written in pure CSS.

 ## WARNING
 Internet Explorer does not support the var() function.
 Consider using a polyfill.